South Carolina to New Hampshire Car Shipping (2025 Cost Guide)

 Shipping an SUV or truck from South Carolina to New Hampshiretoggle

-Factors that affect car shipping costs from SC to NH
+Factors that affect car shipping costs from South Carolina to New Hampshire

 • Type of transport: Options like open, enclosed, or top-loaded transport cater to different needs.
 Open carriers are cost-effective, while enclosed transport provides added protection for luxury or classic cars.
 If you’re not sure, check out our guide comparing open vs. enclosed car shipping.

-• Distance and route: The journey from South Carolina to New Hampshire spans approximately 985 miles, influencing fuel and labor costs.
-The longer the distance, the bigger the price tag.
+• Distance and route: The route from South Carolina to New Hampshire is about 985 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 New Hampshire vehicle regulations you need to know